bazilinskyy/coupled-sim/README.md

 # Coupled simulator for research on driver-pedestrian interactions made in Unity.
 ## Usage of the simulator
 The simulator is open-source and free to use.
 It is aimed for, but not limited to, academic research.
-We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code :heart_eyes::smile: For enquiries about collaboration, you may contact p.bazilinskyy@tue.nl.
+We welcome forking of this repository, pull requests, and any contributions in the spirit of open science and open-source code 😍😄 For enquiries about collaboration, you may contact p.bazilinskyy@tue.nl.

 ## Citation
 If you use coupled-sim for academic work please cite the following paper: